Can commercial battery storage solve our daytime supply excess?

 The energy companies are also buying into battery power.

-AGL, which is one of the most innovative generation companies in Australia has inked deals to purchase electricity from four big batteries in New South Wales being developed by Maoneng Group.
+AGL, which is one of the most innovative generation companies in Australia has inked deals to purchase electricity from four big batteries in New South Wales being developed by the Maoneng Group.

 Each one will have a capacity of 50 MW and 100 MW hours.
 Maoneng has committed to allowing AGL to call on capacity as required from Maoneng at a fixed price for the next 15 years.

-The batteries will be operational from 2023 and will store up enough energy to power up to 30,000 homes.
+The batteries will be operational from 2023 and will store enough energy to power up to 30,000 homes.

 Victoria and Queensland

-The second-largest battery in Australia – the Gannawarra Battery Energy Storage System – was also built by Tesla in Victoria.
+The second-largest battery in Australia, the Gannawarra Battery Energy Storage System, was also built by Tesla in Victoria.

 The 25MW/50MWh Gannawarra battery is hooked up to an adjacent 50MW solar farm.